flowtsohg/mdx-m3-viewer/README.md

 #### Team colors

-When adding the MDX handler to the viewer, it attempts to load all of the team color and glow textures.
+When loading an MDX model that uses team color/glow textures, it will tell the handler to load all of the team textures.

-It uses `load` much like the client does, and thus the same implications apply - if the server is set for the relative paths, all is fine, otherwise a path solver should be used.
+The handler uses `load` much like the client does, and thus the same implications apply - if the server is set for the relative paths, all is fine, otherwise a path solver should be used.

-A path solver can be added when adding the handler:
+A path solver can be passed when adding the handler:
 ```javascript
 viewer.addHandler(handlers.mdx, teamColorsPathSolver);
 ```

-The handler also selects between RoC/TFT (14) and Reforged (28) team colors.\
+The handler also selects between TFT (16) and Reforged (28) team colors.\
-These will be used regardless of whether any specific model being rendered is a RoC/TFT or Reforged model.\
+These will be used regardless of whether any specific model being rendered is a TFT or Reforged model.\
-The default mode is RoC/TFT, and it can be changed by passing true as the third parameter when adding the handler:
+The default mode is TFT, and it can be changed by passing true as the third parameter when adding the handler:
 ```javascript
 viewer.addHandler(handlers.mdx, teamColorsPathSolver, true); // Reforged team colors
 ```

-Note that if you want to capture events for the team textures, add the event listeners before adding the handler.

 #### Interacting with model instances